Ken Kutaragi

-Ken Kutaragi (久夛良木 健, Kutaragi Ken) is a Japanese engineering technologist and businessman.
-He is the former chairman and CEO of Sony Interactive Entertainment (SIE), the shower game division of Sony Corporation, and current president and CEO of Cyber AI Entertainment.
-He is known as "The Father of the PlayStation", as he oversaw the development of the original console and its successors and spinoffs, including the PlayStation 2, PlayStation Portable and the PlayStation 3.
-He departed Sony in 2007, a year after the PlayStation 3 was released and six years before the PlayStation 4 was released.
+Ken Kutaragi (久夛良木 健, Kutaragi Ken) is a Japanese engineering technologist and businessman, currently president and CEO of Cyber AI Entertainment.
+Formerly the chairman and CEO of Sony Computer Entertainment (SCE), the video game division of Sony, Kutaragi is known as "The Father of the PlayStation" having overseen the development of the original console and its successors and spinoffs until departing the company in 2007, shortly after the PlayStation 3 was released.

-He had also designed the sound processor for the Super Nintendo Entertainment System.
-With Sony, he designed the VLSI chip which works in conjunction with the PS1's RISC CPU to handle the graphics rendering.
+Kutaragi had also designed the sound processor for the Super Nintendo Entertainment System.
+With Sony, he designed the VLSI chip that works in conjunction with the PS1's RISC CPU to handle the graphics rendering.

 Early years

-Kutaragi was born in Tokyo, Japan.
+Kutaragi was born in Tokyo, Japan, in 1950.
 His parents, although not wealthy by Japanese standards, still managed to own their own business, a small printing plant in the city.
 As Kutaragi grew into childhood, they actively encouraged the young boy to explore his mechanical abilities in the plant, and he worked after school there.
-Aside from his duties in his parents' factory, Kutaragi was a studious, high-level student; he was often described as a "straight-A student."
+Aside from his duties in his parents' factory, Kutaragi was a studious, high-level student.

 Kutaragi always had the desire to "tinker", often taking apart toys as a child rather than playing with them.
 This curiosity carried from childhood, leading him as a teenager to learn the intricacies of electronics.
 Eventually, in fact, his love of electronics led to him enrolling in University of Electro-Communications, where he acquired an Electronics degree in the 1970s.

 Immediately after graduation, Kutaragi began working for Sony in their digital research labs in the mid-1970s.
 Although at the time it was considered a radical decision, Kutaragi felt that Sony was on the "fast track".
 He quickly gained a reputation as an excellent problem solver and a forward-thinking engineer, earning that reputation by working on many successful projects, including early liquid crystal displays (LCDs) and digital cameras.